Some posts contain compensated links. Please read this disclaimer for more info.

 - Bike: There are numerous bike paths on the island to explore.
 The mapped paths (asphalt and unpaved trails) connect the island towns and villages.

 - Sea Kayaking: Try sea kayaking.
 Kayak rental is available in the towns of Nečujam and Maslinica.

 - Scuba Dive: For the adventurous types, explore the deep waters of the island by scuba diving.
 Visit sites of sunken ships, hidden caves, and unique species.

 - See the Island by Scooter: If you are just visiting for a day, rent a scooter and visit many beaches, taverns, and cafes on the island.

-There is a network of ferries that conveniently runs between all of these top islands in Croatia to visit.
-These ships are certainly not glamorous sailboats, to say the least, but they do get you to the islands at a very affordable rate, allowing you more time (and money) to actually to explore the islands!
+A network of ferries conveniently runs between all of these top islands in Croatia to visit.
+These ships are certainly not glamorous sailboats, to say the least, but they do get you to the islands at a very affordable rate, allowing you more time (and money) to actually explore the islands!
 It is not easy to see them all (like we said), but here is one idea for a week-long vacay.

-You can start your Croatian islands vacation in Split and head to Vis for just under 8 USD per person on a Jadrolinija ferry.
+You can start your Croatian island vacation in Split and head to Vis for just under 8 USD per person on a Jadrolinija ferry.

 When it’s time to leave Vis, we suggest the high-speed catamaran to the Island of Hvar.
 This costs less than $6 per person for the 50-minute ride.

 Local Tip: You can only book tickets one day in advance at the local ticket office if you want to be sure to reserve your spot.
 And you should because these journeys can and do sell out.

 You can then jump aboard the Kapetan Luka to get to the island of Korčula.
 The ride is just over an hour and will cost less than $12 per person.
 Hvar or Korcula should really be the cornerstone of your itinerary.
 They’re arguably the two coolest islands to visit in Croatia.